chengmatt/Comprehensive-Exam-Notes/index.Rmd

 biblio-style: apalike
 link-citations: yes
 github-repo: chengmatt/Comprehensive-Exam-Notes
-url: 'http\://seankross.com/bookdown-start/'
+url: ''
-description: "Everything you need (and nothing more) to start a bookdown book."
+description: ""
 ---

 # Preface {-}

 This bookdown contains notes on readings assigned to me from my committee, in preparation for my comprehensive exams in Spring 2024.
+I preface by noting that I am by no means an expert, and by no means are these derivations 100% correct (they're likely approximately correct), and this serves as a means for me to synthesize ideas and explore model assumptions.
 Currently, these readings are:

 - Quantitative Fish Dynamics (Quinn and Deriso, 1999)
 - Scaling Fisheries (Smith, 1994)